 Crime and Violence Initiative

-The Crime and Violence Initiative (CVI) will foster experimental research on crime and social and political violence.
+The Crime and Violence Initiative (CVI) fosters experimental research on crime and social and political violence.
 Crime and violence can hinder economic development and urban growth, and exacerbate governance challenges by fostering corruption and draining public sector resources.
-Given the wide reach of these adverse effects, the initiative will fund evaluations that focus on preventing, mitigating, and responding to the effects of crime and violence.
+Given the wide reach of these adverse effects, the initiative funds evaluations that focus on preventing, mitigating, and responding to the effects of crime and violence.
 By providing targeted funding for rigorous evaluations of the most promising programs, the CVI aims to offer guidance for implementing organizations, governments, and donors, so that policies can be guided by scientific evidence to improve development outcomes.

 Requests for Proposals: Application Documents